Catholic Civil Servants: Choose your role models wisely

 In a 1950 memorandum to one Giovanni Battista Montini (the future Pope Paul VI), John Courtney Murray, the Jesuit architect of the Declaration on Religious Freedom of Vatican II, set forth the reasons why he believed that the Catholic Church should adopt the American Constitutional pluralistic model.

-In it, he paid lip servicchrist20king1e to the idea that the State’s rule must be in harmony with the law of God while insisting that this “must be achieved from the bottom up, by the layman acting under the guidance of his Christian conscience.”
+In it, he paid lip service to the idea that the State’s rule must be in harmony with the law of God while insisting that this “must be achieved from the bottom up, by the layman acting under the guidance of his Christian conscience.”

 What is this “bottom up” approach to State rule embraced by the Framers of the Constitution, Antonin Scalia, and John Courtney Murray alike?